Bacem-Abidi/AuroraDownloader/README.md

   lyrics on YouTube Music, none will be downloaded.
 - Make sure `yt-dlp` and `ffmpeg` are up‑to‑date to avoid compatibility issues.

+## 📚 Built-in documentation

+Open the web app and visit `/docs` to browse the built-in markdown documentation.

 ---

 Happy downloading! 🎶